mantassteckis/zenv-1/API_ENDPOINTS.md

 ## Implementation Notes

-- All API routes follow RESTful conventions
+- All API routes follow RESTful conventions and are versioned under `/api/v1/`
 - Error responses include correlation IDs for debugging
 - Performance monitoring is built into all endpoints
 - Authentication will be added in future iterations
+- Legacy endpoints without `/v1/` prefix are deprecated and should not be used